-The competences from the offshore industry made the evolution and development of the offshore wind industry possible with the installation of the world’s first offshore wind farm, Horns Reef 1, 10 km. off the coast of Esbjerg.
-The wind farm was possible with the help of local offshore companies in Esbjerg who saw a potential market.
-The offshore wind industry has grown globally and many more have joined the cluster to start exporting their competences.
-The knowledge locally within the offshore wind industry is among the best in the world.
-The fact that more than 4 GW of offshore wind turbines have been through The Port of Esbjerg, we can proclaim we are world’s leaders in offshore wind.
-With a potential Northern European Offshore Market of 40 GW by 2020 and 150 GW by 2030, the Port of Esbjerg will play a significant role in the development of the offshore wind market in the future.
+The competences from the offshore industry made the evolution and development of the offshore wind industry possible with the installation of the world’s first offshore wind farm, Horns Reef 1, 10km off the coast of Esbjerg.
+The wind farm was made possible with the help of local offshore companies in Esbjerg, who saw a potential market.
+The offshore wind industry has grown globally and many more have joined the cluster.
+The local knowledge within the offshore wind industry is among some of the best in the world.
+Due to more than 4GW of offshore wind turbines having passed through the Port of Esbjerg, Esbjerg is a world leader in offshore wind.

 The Port of Esbjerg

-The port expects all of its capacity to be fully utilized within the next few years and has initiated a process to clarify the expansion possibilities to enable the port and its customers to continue to generate growth and jobs.
+The port expects its capacity to be fully utilized within the next few years and has initiated a process to clarify the expansion possibilities to enable the port and its customers to continue to generate growth and jobs.